kus/cs2-modded-server/README.md

 Make sure you have **60GB free space**.

-You can either [Download this repo](https://github.com/kus/cs2-modded-server/archive/master.zip) and extract it to where you want your server (i.e. `C:\Server\cs2-modded-server`) or use git and clone the repo `git clone https://github.com/kus/cs2-modded-server.git` and run your server from inside of it.
-This way you can simply `git pull` updates.
+If you have git installed; it is recommended to use git and clone the repo `git clone https://github.com/kus/cs2-modded-server.git` and run your server from inside of it.
+This way you can simply `git pull` updates (or run `update.bat`).
+Alternatively you can [Download this repo](https://github.com/kus/cs2-modded-server/archive/master.zip) and extract it to where you want your server (i.e. `C:\Server\cs2-modded-server`) but you will manually have to handle updates.

 All the following instructions will use the repo folder location as the root.